tdounias/Reed_Senior_Thesis/README.md

-# Turnout and Mail Voting in Colorado or; How I learned to Stop Worrying and Love VOter Registration Files
+# Turnout and Mail Voting in Colorado or: How I learned to Stop Worrying and Love Voter Registration Files
 ### December 2018

 This repository contains my senior thesis, completed across the Spring/Fall semesters of my last year at Reed College.
 This thesis is an ad-hoc interdisciplinary project, between the departments of Mathematics and Political Science.
 [Andrew Bray](http://andrewpbray.github.io/) and [Paul Gronke](https://blogs.reed.edu/paul-gronke/) advised this thesis.